microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

 The following README will guide you on how to automatically deploy an ArcBox for use with the Azure Arc-enabled SQL Servers LevelUp training.

-ArcBox LevelUp edition is a special “flavor” of ArcBox that is intended for users who want to experience Azure Arc enabled SQL servers’ capabilities in a sandbox environment.
-Screenshot below shows layout of the lab environment.
+ArcBox LevelUp edition is a special “flavor” of ArcBox that is intended for users who want to experience Azure Arc-enabled SQL servers’ capabilities in a sandbox environment.
+The screenshot below shows the layout of the lab environment.

 Following guest VMs will be deployed in this lab environment to use in different modules.